tkiat/my-writings-public/blog/software-dev/tools/vim-write-simple-ftplugin.md

 - Plugin for a less popular tool that no one has written it before.
 - Organize my related scripts to a single plugin.
 This can be more organized than having many abbreviations, many templates, and many more in the same .vimrc file.

 I will focus on a ftplugin in this post.
-An ftplugin, unlike a global plugin, is only applied when the file type match.
+Unlike a global plugin, it is only applied when the file type match.
 You can set one single Haskell plugin at `~/.vim/ftplugin/haskell.vim` or create a haskell folder and put plugin(s) inside it like `~/.vim/ftplugin/haskell/brittany.vim`.
 An ftplugin will be executed whenever you open a Haskell (\*.hs) file.
 To check if Vim supports a particular language, type this

 ```vim
 :setfiletype